Nazi chic: 1950s–1970s

+Origins

+Late 1970s–1990s

 By the late 1970s, as part of the early punk subculture, several items of clothing designed to shock and offend the Establishment became popular.
 Among these punk fashion items was a T-shirt displaying a swastika, an upside-down crucifix and the word DESTROY– which was worn by Johnny Rotten of the Sex Pistols, seen in the video for "Pretty Vacant".
 The Rolling Stones' Mick Jagger would later briefly wear the shirt in concert.
 Rotten wore the swastika another time with a gesture that looked like a Nazi salute.
 Additionally, a swastika shirt would also be worn by Sid Vicious.
 In 1976, Siouxsie Sioux of Siouxsie and the Banshees was also known to wear a swastika armband with fetish S and M clothing, including fishnets and a whip.
-These musicians are commonly thought to have worn such clothing for shock value directed towards the Greatest Generation.
-Additionally, industrial music associated artists such as Throbbing Gristle, Psychic TV, Boyd Rice, and Death in June made use of Nazi symbolism and aesthetics, however, some of these artists would later endorse the ideology.
+These musicians are commonly thought to have worn such clothing for shock value directed towards the WWII Generation.
+Additionally, industrial music associated artists such as Throbbing Gristle, Psychic TV, Death in June and Boyd Rice made use of Nazi symbolism.

 In 1984, two T-shirt designs featuring Adolf Hitler were produced in West Germany.
 The more famous of the two was the "Adolf Hitler European Tour" design, which featured a picture of Hitler against the backdrop of a map of Europe, with conquered territories shaded; a less popular T-shirt featured Hitler giving the Roman salute, and a yo-yo hanging from his hand.
 The text read "European yo-yo champion 1939–1945".
 Sale of the apparel led to a legal case in Germany, in an attempt to have it banned as "glorifying genocide".
 In 1988, Ralph Engelstad was criticized for a party he held at his Imperial Palace hotel-casino in Las Vegas featuring bartenders wearing the "European Tour" shirts.
 In 1990, the ACLU represented a high school student on Long Island who was told to remove the shirt or face suspension by school officials who claimed the shirt was anti-Semitic.